| DALLAS (NCBWA) – Mike Patrick, whose solid play-by-play

 has been a great proponent of baseball, as well as all college sports,

+through the worldwide stage of ESPN and its family of networks."
 "Mike has been a real pro and great advocate for the game of

 college baseball," said NCBWA assistant executive director Mike